 Learn about adversary proceedings in bankruptcy.

-If you file for bankruptcy more than once in a year, the automatic stay lasts only 30 days or in some cases doesn't kick in at all.
+If you file for bankruptcy more than once a year, the automatic stay lasts only 30 days or, when filing more cases, doesn't apply at all.
+Find out whether you'll be protected from creditor actions when filing for bankruptcy.

 A judgment lien is created when someone wins a lawsuit against you and records the judgment against your property.